 Similar to Internship/Seminar, this course asks: What can we learn from a fieldwork project if we treat it as an alternative type of classroom?
 How can we analyze and engage with our experiences “out in the field” with the rigor and curiosity we bring to other kinds of texts?
-Viewed this way, the fieldwork project becomes an educational opportunity that allows us to gain experiential knowledge about a particular professional sphere, and from which we can determine the kind of work-life conditions we will need as writers/artists, now and in the future.
-However, in even more ways than Internship / Seminar, this course offers self-reflexive assignments that reflect the project’s scope of progress, and a journal that allows students to look critically and constructively at the content of their lives and work “outside” of their conventional classrooms, specifically pertaining to the parts of their lives that the fieldwork overlaps with.
+Viewed this way, the fieldwork project becomes an educational opportunity that allows us to gain experiential knowledge about a particular professional, artistic and/or material sphere, and from which we can determine the kind of work-life conditions we will need as writers/artists, now and in the future.
+However, in even more ways than Internship / Seminar, this course offers self-reflexive assignments that reflect the project’s progress, and a journal that allows students to look critically and constructively at the content of their lives and work “outside” of their conventional classrooms, specifically pertaining to the parts of their lives that the fieldwork overlaps with.

 At its core, this course offers a guided professional exploration while students carry out the labor of their independent fieldwork project.
-The class is designed around a seminar model with two primary goals: 1) to enable students to get the most out of their own internships/projects as modes of education; and 2) to foster communication between students about their experiences and the fields/skills/vocations they are exploring, so that each comes away with a more nuanced picture of the variety of professions, experiences and choices available to writers in the current culture and economy.
+The class is designed around a seminar model with two primary goals: 1) to enable students to get the most out of their own projects as modes of education; and 2) to foster communication between students about their experiences and the fields/skills/vocations they are exploring, so that each comes away with a more nuanced picture of the variety of professions, experiences and choices available to writers in the current culture and economy.
 Above all, this course asks students to engage critically with their experiences and to complete specific self-styled projects based on the professional and creative inquiries / excursions they’re undertaking, resulting in a significant final project that stands as a measure of their fifteen-week activity.

-Mondays 10:00 am – 12:50 pm
+320-04 Mondays 10:00 am – 12:50 pm, Engineering 117